ADHD TREATMENT IN PORTLAND

 ADHD is a neuro-developmental disorder characterized by persistent patterns of inattention and hyper-activity.
 It is primarily genetic and inherited over generations in families.
 Unfortunately, it is also terribly underdiagnosed—especially in the adult population.

+According to CDC data from 2023, an estimated 6% of U.S. adults have a current ADHD diagnosis, with over half receiving their diagnosis in adulthood highlighting how many cases go unrecognized until later in life.
 In fact, there is a widespread belief that ADHD is solely a childhood condition; this myth perpetuates great harm in our society, as it prevents many adults with ADHD from getting the treatment they need.
-Many people don’t realize they have ADHD until they get to college, because the learning material is more complex and there’s a larger array of information to digest.

-What’s more, ADHD is especially underdiagnosed in women.
+ADHD is especially underdiagnosed in women.
 Women often have ADHD just as much as men, but their symptoms present differently.
-While men with ADHD tend to be hyperactive and impulsive, women with ADHD tend to daydream frequently and seemingly get “lost in their own world.”
+While men with ADHD tend to be hyperactive and impulsive, women with ADHD tend to daydream frequently and seemingly get "lost in their own world."

 Because of how their struggles go unrecognized and undiagnosed, many girls and women grow up without ever getting the treatment they need.
+As the founder of Mary E. Theodore, MD, MPH Psychiatry, located conveniently in the Nob Hill neighborhood, I understand these unique challenges and provide specialized care tailored to each individual's needs.

 ADHD Involves Complex Changes In The Brain, Making It Hard To Work Through Alone

 An adult ADHD brain is characterized by a less active prefrontal cortex, which is the part of the brain responsible for impulse control, planning ahead, and other avenues of executive functioning.
-Additionally, most people with ADHD have co-occurring conditions like depression, anxiety, or OCD, making it hard to pinpoint the source of one’s challenges.
+Additionally, most people with ADHD have co-occurring conditions like depression, anxiety, or OCD, making it hard to pinpoint the source of one's challenges.
+This is particularly relevant in Portland, where the fast-paced urban environment and high-stress lifestyle can intensify these overlapping mental health challenges.

 In other words, the functional and structural aspects of an ADHD brain are too complex to work through on your own.
 You can't just "think" your way out of ADHD or overcome it by exercising more willpower.